itu-square/quantify_linux_errors/notes/notes.md

               > delete from loners_files;
               > delete from loners_bugs;
               > delete from configurations where hash in (select * from loners);

+      ~ How many ERRORS have conf_errs.?
+          ~ It look like there is not a 100% correlation.
+            17 % of stable have ERRORS
+                28% of those have config errors
+            38 % of next have ERRORS
+                45% of those have config errors

 === FIND LINKS FOR THIS ===
   o TypeChef